Hayim Nahman Bialik: Literary career

 It was during his visit to Odessa that Bialik first met the painter Ira Jan, with whom he conducted a secret love affair for many years.

 In the early 1900s, Bialik, together with Yehoshua Rawnitzki, Simcha Ben Zion and Elhanan Leib Lewinsky, founded Moriah, a publishing house aimed at issuing Hebrew classics and school texts.
-He translated into Hebrew various European works, such as William Shakespeare's Julius Caesar, Friedrich Schiller's William Tell, Miguel de Cervantes' novel Don Quixote, Heinrich Heine's poems, and S. Ansky's The Dybbuk.
+He translated into Hebrew various European works, such as William Shakespeare's Julius Caesar, Friedrich Schiller's William Tell, Miguel de Cervantes's novel Don Quixote, Heinrich Heine's poems, and S. Ansky's The Dybbuk.

 Throughout the years 1899–1915, Bialik published about 20 of his Yiddish poems in different periodicals throughout the Russian Empire.
 These poems are often considered to be among the best of modern Yiddish poetry.
 Starting in 1908, Bialik switched to writing in prose: In collaboration with Rawnitzki, Bialik published Sefer HaAggadah (The Book of Legends, 1908–1911), a two-volume edition of the folk tales and proverbs scattered throughout the Talmud.
 The book comprises a selection of hundreds of texts arranged thematically.
 It was immediately recognized as a masterwork and has been reprinted numerous times.
 Bialik also edited the poems of the Andalusi poet and philosopher Solomon ibn Gabirol and began a modern commentary on the Mishna, but only completed Zeraim, the first of the six Sedarim (Orders), of the Mishna.
 For this, Bialik intentionally chose to use the traditional Vilna edition of the Mishnah instead of a more scientific text and created, arguably, the first modern commentary to a Seder of Mishnah that included, in its introduction, a summary of the content as well as all of the relevant biblical passages.
 In the 1950s, under the direction of Hanoch Albeck, the Bialik Institute published a commentary on the entire Mishnah, an expansion of Bialik's project.

 In 1919 in Odessa, Bialik founded the Dvir publishing house.
 The institution, now based in Israel, is known today as Kinneret Zmora-Bitan Dvir after it was purchased by the Zmora-Bitan publishing house in 1986, and subsequently merged with Kinneret Publishing.
 It was in Odessa, where BIalik befriended the soprano Isa Kremer, and inspired her to become the first woman sing Yiddish music on the concert stage.

 Bialik remained in Odessa until 1921, when the Moriah publishing house was closed by Soviet authorities as a result of mounting paranoia following the Bolshevik Revolution.
-Through the intervention of Maxim Gorky, a group of Hebrew writers were given permission by the Soviet government to leave the country;
+Through the intervention of Maxim Gorky, a group of Hebrew writers were given permission by the Soviet government to leave the country.